Effective experience rating for large insurance portfolios via surrogate modeling: Numerical illustration with real data

+The distribution of the estimated values $\tilde{\theta}_i$ is depicted on the left-hand side of Figure \ref{thetas2}.
+It is evident that there exists significant variability in these parameters, indicating a bimodal pattern attributed to the heterogeneity of the portfolio.
+This observation is reinforced by the figure on the right, illustrating the distributions of both manual premiums and Bayesian premiums, which also display a comparable bimodal trend.

-Figure \ref{distindex} displays the distribution of the credibility sub-index among policyholders, which exhibits a negative exponential-like behavior.
-Notably, the peak of the distribution is observed around 0, which indicates that a large proportion of policyholders exhibit a "low risk" behavior, which is evident as most of the policyholders have no claims.
-Conversely, relatively few policyholders exhibit "risky behavior," as observed in the left tail of the distribution.
-Thus, insurance companies can utilize the credibility index as a measure to evaluate the observed riskiness of the portfolio compared to what was originally anticipated.
-A concentration of the index distribution around 0 suggests that the current premiums are appropriately pricing the risk of the portfolio, thereby reflecting a sound assessment of risk.
-Conversely, a distribution with elongated left-tails indicates underestimation of portfolio risk, requiring corrective action.
+Figure \ref{distindex} displays the distribution of the likelihood-based sub-statistics among policyholders, which exhibits a negative exponential-like behavior.
+Notably, the peak of the distribution is observed around 0 and coincides with those policyholders having no claims, which are the vast majority.
+In contrast, policyholders who have made claims fall within the body of the distribution, and those with the highest number of claims usually fall in the left tail.

+It is important to acknowledge that the relationship between the value of the likelihood-based statistic and the number of claims is not one-to-one due to the influence of policyholder attributes on the definition of the summary statistic itself.
+However, we can interpret values of the likelihood-based statistic close to 0 as generally associated with ``low-risk" policyholders, while significantly negative values are indicative of ``risky" policyholders.
+Therefore, a distribution of the summary statistic concentrated around 0 suggests a low-risk portfolio, whereas a distribution with elongated left tails indicates a risky portfolio that requires careful attention.

 We now proceed to show the fitted surrogate function.
-The estimated functions $g_k( \cdot )$ are presented in Figure \ref{Estimatedparameters2}.
-The results indicate that the greater the credibility indexes, the less the estimated credibility premium for a specific policyholder.
-This interpretation is consistent with the one we obtained in Figure \ref{indesvsstat}.
+We obtained a fitted value $c=-0.0093$, which indicates an overall reduction in the premiums on the portfolio, although almost insignificant in magnitude.
+Moreover, the estimated functions $g_k( \cdot )$ are presented in Figure \ref{Estimatedparameters2}.
+The results indicate that the greater the likelihood-based sub-statistics, the less the estimated Bayesian premium for a specific policyholder.
+This interpretation is consistent with the one we obtained in Figure \ref{distindex}.